-“Nonpharmacologic interventions may be efficacious because behaviour has meaning, which needs to be uncovered through multidisciplinary assessments and care that addresses underlying needs,” the authors wrote.
+“Nonpharmacologic interventions may be efficacious because behavior has meaning, which needs to be uncovered through multidisciplinary assessments and care that addresses underlying needs,” the authors wrote.

 According to the Social Care Institute for Excellence, aggressive behavior in people with dementia can be thought of as a reaction rather than a symptom.
 Instead of assuming the person with dementia is being purposefully angry or aggressive, it’s important to understand that it’s more likely they are experiencing fear, discomfort or frustration in feeling unheard.